akuklev/akuklev.github.io/README.md

 [author]: mailto:a@kuklev.com "Alexander Kuklev, JetBrains Research" [Alexander Kuklev](mailto:a@kuklev.com), [JetBrains Research](https://research.jetbrains.org/researchers/alexander.kuklev/)

-At JetBrains, we create the most effective, convenient, and pleasurable tools for engineers and researchers, allowing their the natural drive to develop to thrive and bear fruit.
-We dare to pursue ambitious visionary ideas.
-We wanted to use a programming language we'd enjoy using, so we created one, and now Kotlin is the language of choice for millions of software developers worldwide.
+At JetBrains, we develop the most effective, convenient and enjoyable tools for engineers and researchers so that their natural drive to develop can flourish and bear fruit.
+We dare to pursue ambitious, visionary ideas.
+We wanted to use a programming language that we enjoy ourselves, so we created one, and now Kotlin is the language of choice for millions of software developers worldwide.

-If we want to make Kotlin amenable for certified programming, we want a proof language and toolset we'd enjoy using.
-We believe that the best proof language for certified programming should be a general-purpose language results, definitions, conjectures, constructions, and proofs in all mainstream areas of mathematics and computer science.
-After 25 years of active research, aided by a number of breakthroughs sprouting from the Univalent Foundations Program, we finally have a blueprint for such a language.
+To make Kotlin suitable for certified programming, we need a proof language and a toolset that we enjoy using ourselves.
+We believe that the best proof language for certified programming should be a general-purpose language for expressing results, definitions, conjectures, constructions and proofs in all major areas of mathematics and computer science.
+After 25 years of active research, supported by a series of breakthroughs resulting from the Univalent Foundations Programme, we finally have a blueprint for such a language.

 § Overview
 ----------